-These are the official rules for RoboCupJunior Rescue Line 2017.
+These are the official rules for RoboCupJunior Rescue Line 2019.
 They are released by the RoboCupJunior Rescue Technical Committee.
 The English rules have priority over any translations.
-Changes from the 2016 rules are highlighted in red.
+Changes from the 2018 rules are highlighted in red.
 Please note that there were several changes due to grammar and spelling mistakes.
-Changes are made to clarify some statements (highlighted in yellow).